Dinesh Chandimal: After suspension (2018-2021)

+Dominating Test arena (2022-present)

 On 26 May 2022 during the second test match against Bangladesh, Chandimal scored his twelfth Test century, where he made 199-run partnership for the sixth wicket with fellow centurion Angelo Mathews, the highest between the pair in Tests.
 With two centuries, Sri Lanka piled a mammoth first innings total of 506 and finally won the series 2–0.
 In the Australian Test series in July 2022, Sri Lanka suffered a huge defeat, where the match ended in three days.
 Chandimal scored 0 and 13 in the match.
-However, on 9 July 2022, he scored a brilliant unbeated 205 runs in the second Test and Sri Lanka posted a total of 554 courtesy of Chandimal's double hundred.
+However, on 9 July 2022, he scored a brilliant unbeaten 205 runs in the second Test and Sri Lanka posted a total of 554 courtesy of Chandimal's double hundred.
 With that, he became the first Sri Lankan to score a double century against Australia.
 Finally Sri Lanka won the match by an innings and 39 runs, marking Sri Lanka's first-ever innings victory in Test cricket against Australia.
 The series finally ended in draw 1-1 and shared the Warne-Murali Trophy.

-2022 is the golden year of Chandimal's late test cricket career.
-He was a part of the team in 6 test matches, batted 10 innings and scored 719 runs averaging 102.71 including a brilliant double century which came against Australia.
+Chandimal was a part of the team in 6 test matches in 2022, batted 10 innings and scored 719 runs averaging 102.71 including the double century against Australia.
 However he was not in the part of squad in the tour of India in 2022.
+The second test match against New Zealand at Wellington, Chandimal scored a half century and made 126 run partnership for 5th wicket with Dhananjaya De Silva, but finally New Zealand won by an innings and 58 runs.
+He later scored a fifty against Pakistan and Sri Lanka won the match by 246 runs.
+Due to his performances Chandimal selected to Wisden World Test Championship XI: WTC 2021- 2023.

+On 3 February 2024 against Afghanistan, Chandimal scored his 15th test century, where he made 232 for the fourth wicket along with Angelo Mathews, who also made his 16th test century.
+With the two centuries, Sri Lanka piled a total of 439 and eventually won the one-off test series by 10 wickets.

+Chandimal was promoted to the number 3 position in the batting order with New Zealand tour of Sri Lanka in September 2024.
+In the second Test against New Zealand, Chandimal scored his 16th century and his fourth 50-plus score in eight Test innings while batting at No. 3, where Sri Lanka posted mammoth 602 runs in the first innings.
+Eventually, Sri Lanka won the match by an innings and 154 runs and rises to the third in the World Test Championship table.